fluent/fluent-bit-docs/output/elasticsearch.md

 # Elasticsearch

-The **es** output plugin, allows to flush your records into a [Elasticsearch](http://www.elastic.co) database.
+The **es** output plugin, allows to ingest your records into a [Elasticsearch](http://www.elastic.co) database.
 The following instructions assumes that you have a fully operational Elasticsearch service running in your environment.

 ## Configuration Parameters